The-Pokemod-Group/Atlas-All-In-One/README.md

 - Open a shell (terminal) at the directory you extracted the zip.

+- For PoracleJS:
+   - Please fill configuration data in foolder poraclejs-config/local.json.
+   - (Optional) Change the default passwords for PoracleJS db/user in init/01.sql and docker-compose.yml

 - Run `docker-compose up -d`.
 This will download the images and perform the first time initialization setup for each one of the services.

 - If no errors appear, the containers should be running.
 Open your browser and [check `localhost:9000`](http://localhost:9000) to confirm.